-This box size was selected because optional functions to drive different classic transmitters, by adding an "Alternate Keying" circuit as show in the following section called Extra functionally.
-The size was also selected to hold the MCT III (Kit 2) because of the larger Battery, Speaker and an added external Pot for volume control.
+This box size was selected because optional functions to drive different classic transmitters, by adding an "Alternate Keying" circuit as show in the following section called Extra Functionality.
+The size was also selected to hold the MCT III because of the larger Battery, Speaker and an alternate external Pot for volume control.
 Plus the addition of a switch on the top for a Tune/Operate functions.